 The 20th annual Great Annual Fish Count (GAFC) is rapidly approaching!
 Will you be participating?
 We encourage local shops, dive clubs and other groups to organize an activity anytime during the month of July.
 You can view events already scheduled, and add your own, by visiting www.fishcount.org.

-The concept behind the GAFC is to not only accumulate large numbers of surveys during the month of July, but to introduce divers and snorkelers to Fishwatching and conducting REEF surveys.
+The goals of the GAFC are to not only accumulate large numbers of surveys during the month of July, but to introduce divers and snorkelers to fishwatching and conducting REEF surveys.
 Interested groups can offer free fish ID classes, organize dive/snorkel days, and turn them into fun gatherings!
-To find out more, contact us at firstname.lastname@example.org.
+To find out more, contact us at email@example.com.